-Do you have a sparkling wedding and/or engagement ring which you no longer wear now you are separated?
+Do you have a sparkling wedding and/or engagement ring you no longer wear now that you are separated?

-Plus, you might actually really like your wedding ring as piece of jewellery, but not what it represents.
+Plus, you might like your wedding ring as a piece of jewellery, but not what it represents.

 It’s a difficult decision that’s for sure.

 Here are some suggestions to help you decide what to do with old wedding rings when you divorce.